hariton/cdrails/README.markdown

 `. cdrails`

-For convenience possible to make alias, something like:
+For convenience possible to make alias and link, something like:

 `alias cdr=cdrails`

+`ln -s cdrails cdr`

 And then: